Nominations for the 2014 award are now closed.

 The award is intended to honor an individual scientist.
 However, more than one scientist may be co-nominated and selected to share the award when their investigations are closely related in subject matter and have resulted in work that is worthy of the award.

-The award consists of an unrestricted grant of €75,000, commemorative plaque, and full support to the winner and a guest to attend the AACR Annual Meeting.
-The winner of the 16th Annual Pezcoller Foundation-AACR International Award for Cancer Research gave a 50-minute award lecture at the AACR Annual Meeting 2013 in Washington, DC, U.S.A.
-(April 6-10, 2013).
+The award consists of an unrestricted honorarium of €75,000, commemorative plaque, and full support to the winner and a guest to attend the AACR Annual Meeting.
+The winner of the 17th Annual Pezcoller Foundation-AACR International Award for Cancer Research will give a 50-minute award lecture at the AACR Annual Meeting 2014 in San Diego, CA, U.S.A.
+(April 5-9, 2014).

 - Eligible candidates are cancer researchers affiliated with institutions in academia, industry, or government that are involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world.